5-string - 6-string - 4-string

 I'm not recommending any of those guys specifically - for one thing, shops sometimes change hands and the products change.
 But the point is that you can often get a quality regionally-made beginner dulcimer for about the cost of a third-world import with similar features.
 Depending on the features you want, you can get a professional-quality regionally-made dulcimer that none of the imports match.

 Meeting Builders at Festivals - A friend reminded me that many dulcimer-builders take their ware to festivals, where folks can try them out.
 In fact, folks who can't play can usually find someone who can, so they can compare the sound.
-To find festivals near you, try the following link on the Everything Dulcimer Mountain Dulcimer Builders Search Page:
+To find festivals near you, try the following link on the Everything Dulcimer page:

 Shopping Through Music Stores that Understand Dulcimers - Alternatively, there are a few stores that actually know what these things are and make sure to stock good ones.
-For example, several of my favorite builders' products are available through Elderly Music's Appalachian Dulcimer pages at http://elderly.com/new_instruments/cats/150N.htm.
-In addition to being handmade in this country, each instrument is examined and set up by Elderly technicians before it goes back in the box - as opposed to the instruments that come sealed in a box to you straight from a third-world country.
+For example, several of my favorite builders' products are occasionally available through Elderly Music's Dulcimer pages.
+As of December, 2018, only two Appalacian Dulcimers are listed, however, because handmade instruments come and go.
+The Seagull instruments called "dulcimers" are probably not what you're looking for.
+I admire Seagull guitars, and if they made a true dulcimer I would recommend it in a heartbeat.

 Sticking With ItHere's the big problem with Appalachian dulcimer - most people don't know what it is and what it does, and you may find out after you get the thing that you're the only person in your county who even cares what it does.
 Many regions have an Appalachian dulcimer society who encourage each other and learn together.
 But most folks who bring a dulcimer home from a trip to the mountains never get in touch with such groups.
 What happens most of the time is that the instrument comes home, comes out of the box a few times, and winds up staying longer and longer in the closet.
 Yes, it's easy to pick out melodies on one, but you can pick out melodies on a $50 Casio keyboard, and how long is that fun if you're doing it by yourself?
 Even lessons can only take you so far, if they don't bring you into the path of likeminded and encouraging people.